 The term tendonitis is most commonly used, however usually this is not strictly accurate.
-Tendonitis refers to an acute inflammation of the tendon where in actual fact unless the injury is very recent the pain is more likely due to longer term over use and degeneration of the tendon.
+Tendonitis refers to an acute inflammation of the tendon where in actual fact unless the injury is very recent the pain is more likely due to long-term overuse and degeneration of the tendon.
 A broader and more accurate term for this type of tendon injury is tendinosis or tendinopathy.

 Treatment of biceps femoris tendinopathy

 If the injury is recent or acute then rest and apply ice or cold therapy for 10 to 15 minutes every hour for the first 24 to 48 hours.
-Wearing an elastic type support can help reduce any swelling and support the joint.
-Later, once the initial acute stage has passed, or if the injury is a long term chronic condition then applying heat and wearing a heat retainer type knee support is likely to be more beneficial.
+Wear an elastic type of support to help reduce any swelling and support the knee joint.
+Later, once the initial acute stage has passed, or if the injury is a long-term chronic condition then applying heat and wearing a heat retainer type knee support is likely to be more beneficial.